Postnatal Care Coverage - Women

 Calculate the indicator’s value by dividing the number of respondents who received postpartum health check from a trained health worker within two days after the birth by the total number of interviewed respondents (exclude those who did not remember) and multiplying the result by 100.

-1) Define in advance what a “trained” community health worker/ TBA means.
-Ensure that the data collectors are able to determine whether the community health worker/ TBA who visited the respondent was trained or not.
+2) Define in advance what a “trained” community health worker/ TBA means.
+Ensure that the data collectors are able to determine whether the community health worker/ TBA who visited the respondent was trained or not (the local health authorities should be able to provide this data).
+If required, adjust the response options.

 3) Disaggregate the data by location (rural/urban), place of delivery (home, health centre, hospital) and socio-economic characteristics (education level, wealth quintile) and the number of respondent’s children (none, one, two, three, four …).